-If you think you may have a specific learning difficulty but haven't been assessed, then please contact our Student Support Manager, who will be able to discuss this with you.
+If you think you may have a specific learning difficulty but haven't been assessed, then please contact our Student Disability Officer, who will be able to discuss this with you.

 Mental health and emotional wellbeing

 You don't have to get to crisis point before you talk to us.
-Every year, we see dozens of students who have all kinds of wellbeing concerns or mental health support needs, so you are not alone in what you are experiencing.
+Every year, we see many students who have all kinds of wellbeing concerns or mental health support needs, so you are not alone in what you are experiencing.

-If you have any concerns call Student Support for an informal chat or to discover what help is available and how to access it.
+If you have any concerns contact Student Support for an informal chat or to discover what help is available and how to access it.

-We have made the building as accessible as possible, particularly to the needs of disabled and deaf students.
+We have made the building as accessible as possible.
 Corridors are broad and wheelchair users can access all levels of the building.
 There are easy-access toilets throughout.
-The Paul McCartney Auditorium and the Sennheiser Studio Theatre have a Sennheiser infra-red system for those with hearing impairments.
-There are portable hearing loop systems for use in classes and we have installed induction loops at all our main counter-service locations.
+We have installed induction loops at all our main counter-service locations.